Benjamin Crozat "What if you cut code review time & bugs in half, instantly?" Start free for 14 days→

 ];

-$new = array_intersect_key($original, array_flip($keep));
+$new = collect($original)->only(['foo', 'bar']);

-$new = collect($original)->except('foo', 'bar');
+$new = collect($original)->except(['foo', 'bar']);

-dump() and dd() are built into collections
+Use dump() and dd() on collections

-// Before.
+// Before:

 dd($collection->where('foo', 'bar'));

-// After.
+// After:

 $collection->where('foo', 'bar')->dd();